 27. Saga Dawa

-One of the religious festivals of India, Saga Dawa is a major festival of Buddhists and is celebrated between May and June.
 Commemorating the enlightenment of Lord Buddha, this festival is celebrated in Sikkim by offering water, incense sticks, and dhog at the Buddhist monasteries.
-Chanting of mantras and turning of the prayer wheels are the other rituals of this event.
+The chanting of mantras and turning of the prayer wheels are the other rituals of this event.

 28. Dree Festival